admteam-shock-it/variable-substitution/README.md

 # IMPORTANT

-The original action and source code are [here](https://github.com/microsoft/variable-substitution).
+The original action and source code are located [here](https://github.com/microsoft/variable-substitution).
 It does the job well but due to deprecation the project was not updated for a long time.

 # GitHub Action for substituting variables in parameterized files